hicsail/preaa-templates/templates/notion-slack-sprint-summary/README.md

-# 🧩 Task Summarizer with Notion + Slack
+# 🧩 Notion-to-Slack Task Summarizer (XC475 Sprint Dashboard Automation)

 **Category:** Collaboration / Workflow Automation
 **Complexity:** Intermediate
-**PREAA Components:** LangFlow, OpenAI API, Notion API, Slack API
+**PREAA Components:** LangFlow, OpenAI API (or equivalent LLM), Notion API, Slack API
 **Estimated Setup Time:** ≤10 minutes

 ---

 ## 📘 Overview

-This LangFlow template automates task reporting by connecting **Notion**, **OpenAI**, and **Slack**.
+This LangFlow template automatically summarizes **project tasks** stored in a Notion database and posts the results to **Slack**.

-Given a **natural-language instruction** (e.g.,
+It was built for **XC475 (Software Engineering Project)** as an enhancement to the team’s Notion sprint dashboard — allowing natural-language queries like:

-> “Summarize high-priority tasks that are due this week”),
+> “Show all high-priority tasks due this week and who’s assigned.”
-the flow will:

-1. Use an LLM to generate a **structured Notion JSON query**.
-2. Query your **Notion Tasks database** using the Notion API.
-3. Summarize the results with OpenAI (e.g., GPT-4 or GPT-4o).
+The workflow:
+1. Parses the input instruction (natural language) using an **LLM**
+2. Generates a **Notion API query (JSON)** matching that request
+3. Fetches matching tasks from your **Notion Database**
+4. Summarizes key points (status, priority, owner, due date)
-4. Send a formatted Markdown summary message to a **Slack channel**.
+5. Sends a formatted summary message to **Slack**

-Ideal for sprint reviews, daily summaries, and project coordination.
+This provides a one-click daily/weekly report from your Notion dashboard into your team Slack workspace.

 ---